3. Tantra's Diverse Streams - Right-Hand, Left-Hand & The Guru's Role

 Part 3: The Diverse Streams of Tantric Practice: Schools, Lineages, and Guiding Principles

-In the previous posts (Part 1: Ancient Roots & Spiritual Heart and Part 2: Beyond Kama Sutra & Neo-Tantra Myths), we laid the groundwork for understanding Tantra's depth.
-Now, let's explore its incredible diversity.
-Tantra isn't just one thing; it's like a vast ocean with many different currents, schools, and interpretations developed over centuries within Hinduism, Buddhism, and other traditions.
-Appreciating this variety helps us move beyond simple labels.
+In the posts before this one (Part 1: Ancient Roots & Spiritual Heart and Part 2: Beyond Kama Sutra & Neo-Tantra Myths), we got a good start on understanding how deep Tantra really is.
+Now, let's check out how incredibly diverse it is.
+Tantra isn't just one single thing; it's more like a giant ocean with lots of different currents, schools, and ways of thinking that developed over hundreds of years across Hinduism, Buddhism, and other traditions.
+Understanding this variety helps us look past simple labels.

 A. An Overview of Major Tantric Paths: Right-Hand, Left-Hand, Kashmir Shaivism, and Shakta Traditions